Evolution of Hawking mass under perturbative spacetime uniformly expanding flows: Introduction

 However, these monotonicity results are proved under the assumption that a smooth flow exists: no general existence theory is known, and no analysis has been performed for surfaces deviating from perfect symmetry, with less known about the stability of this behaviour.
 In particular, no numerical or perturbative studies have tested the robustness of monotonicity under non-spherical deformations.
 On the formal side, a full existence theory for general spacelike UEFs remains challenging due to the forward-backward parabolic nature of the associated system of PDEs.
-In this work, we take a complementary, computational approach.
-Rather than attempting to construct the most general uniformly expanding flow in a spacetime, we focus on a physically natural and mathematically well-defined subclass: in-slice, time-flat flows of closed spacelike 2-surfaces.
-When the surfaces lie in a fixed spacelike hypersurface and satisfy the time-flat condition, the uniformly expanding flow condition reduces to IMCF within the slice.
-This specialization allows for explicit calculations and allows us to evolve a perturbed surface numerically under a UEF and track the evolution of the Hawking mass, providing evidence that monotonicity persists beyond an idealized setting.
+In this work, we take a complementary computational approach.
+Rather than attempting to construct the most general uniformly expanding flow in a spacetime, we focus on a physically natural and mathematically well-defined subclass: closed spacelike 2-surfaces embedded in Minkowski spacetime.
+Our framework proceeds in two stages.
+We first study the time-flat setting, where the flow reduces to IMCF and provides a convenient validation regime.
+We then introduce controlled spacetime perturbations through a small addition to the ambient extrinsic curvature.
+In the totally geodesic setting, the spacetime mean curvature vector reduces back to the hypersurface normal.
+This allows us to evolve a perturbed surface numerically under an expanding flow and track the evolution of the Hawking mass, providing evidence that monotonicity persists beyond an idealized setting.

 The simplest and most natural spacetime which we may consider in this setting is a perturbation of a spherical surface in Minkowski space.
 Minkowski space appears as the unique zero-mass configuration in general relativity with perturbations necessarily increasing the total energy, a fact which underlies the original spinor-based proof of the positive energy theorem \cite{witten, taubes}.
 Proofs of this theorem first appeared for small perturbations of Minkowski spacetime, clarifying the role that flat spacetime should play in the general result \cite{geroch, yvonne}.
 For quasi-local masses, we might also expect failures of positivity or monotonicity to first manifest for non-spherical perturbations of flat space.
 Consequently, verifying monotonicity for small deviations from spherical symmetry in Minkowski spacetime constitutes an essential consistency check for UEFs and their suitability as physical diagnostics.
 We therefore expect that the behavior of the Hawking mass under perturbations of round spheres in Minkowski space provides a sensitive probe of both rigidity and stability.